TVS for ITV, 1989-90 (as part of Motormouth)

 The game segment for Saturday morning kids show Motormouth.
-Actually, segments really as the game was played six or seven times a show.
+Actually, segments really as the game was played four times a show.

 The show was set up in a dungeon and it was played by four teams of two kids.
 One half of each pair would sit on a gantry, the other half would be the unwilling victims of torture.
 Well not really, but this eight year old writer was terrified of it at the time!